Delaware

 - Equitable relief including injunctions

-The $1,000 statutory minimum for punitive damages means even cases with minimal actual harm carry meaningful financial exposure.
+The $1,000 statutory minimum applies to actual/liquidated damages, so even cases with minimal actual harm carry meaningful financial exposure.
 In a meeting with multiple unconsenting participants, each could bring a separate claim.

 Evidence Suppression